sinanozaydin/sinanozaydin.github.io/_gallery/greenland.md

 location: ""
 ---

 I was priviliged to visit Summit Station and join the scientific team led by Kate Selway that made the first magnetotelluric deployments on the Greenland icesheet.
-Here is a collection of photos that I like to look at occasionaly (from Özaydin & Selway, 2020 - G-Cubed).
+Here is a collection of photos that I like to look at occasionaly.

 <img src="/images/greenland/Summit_Station.jpeg">
 <p>Main building of the Summit Station.</p>